System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

-# Artifact for Euro-Par 2024
+% Compact Parallel Hash Tables on the GPU
+  Overview document
+% Steef Hegeman; Daan Wöltgens; Anton Wijs; Alfons Laarman
+% May 15, 2024

+This artifact supports the article "Compact Parallel Hash Tables on the GPU", to appear in Euro-Par 2024.
+It consists of a header-only CUDA C++ library for compact cuckoo and compact iceberg hash tables, as well as benchmarks.

-The file README.md contains information about the code as a compact GPU hash table library.
-This file contains the necessary information to verify the results in the manuscript.
+The file README.md contains information about the artifact as a compact GPU hash table library.
+There is a minimal example in the `examples` folder for host-side use, and the tests and comments included in the header files in `include` serve as further documentation.[^tests] The library can be used from the host and from the device side.

+[^tests]: The `doctest` tests are ignored during normal compilation.
+They
+    can also be stripped from the headers if desired.

+The rest of this document details how to verify the results in the aforementioned article, running the benchmarks and generating figures.
+It is also available in plain-text markdown (`ARTIFACT.md`), which might be useful for copying commands or referencing this document from a terminal environment.

+## Getting Started

-## Hardware requirements
+### Hardware requirements

 - A CUDA GPU with compute capability >= 7.5
   - We verified our results on an RTX 2080 Ti, an RTX 3090, an RTX 4090, and an